Roof Scuppers 101 • Guide to Roof Scuppers for Non-Roofers

 An overflow drainage system will be designed as a complete second drainage system which functions independently of the primary system.

-Its purpose is to drain water from the roof if the primary drains or scuppers become blocked so the roof structure doesn’t become overloaded by the weight of the water.
+The overflow drainage system’s purpose is to drain water from the roof if the primary drains or scuppers become blocked so the roof structure doesn’t become overloaded by the weight of the water.
 Overloading can lead to deformation of the roof structure or even roof collapse.

 Location of Primary Scuppers

-Scuppers that are part of the primary drainage system are installed so that the bottom edge of the scupper holes are even with the surface of the roof.
+Scuppers that are part of the primary drainage system are installed so that the bottom edge of the roof scupper holes are even with the surface of the roof.

 Location of Secondary (Overflow) Scuppers